No items found.

 Doing your homework in advance is a must.

 No matter how experienced you are, preparing your questions is still a crucial step.
-You’ll walk into the room with even more confidence and you’ll already know which direction you want to take your follow-up questions.
+You'll walk into the room with even more confidence, and you'll already know which direction you want to take your follow-up questions.

 Wrapping up